Mwielscher/derma-genomics/README.md

 >* 6. Expand the network interface and change External IP address to ‘None’
 >* 7. Click Create

-to run cromwell on this instance follow the installation requirements in this script(/cromwell_server/setp_cromwell.sh).
+to run cromwell on this instance follow the installation requirements in this [script](/cromwell_server/setp_cromwell.sh) (to be replaced by docker file)

 ## Creating NAT and configuring Private Google Access and Firewall